 On joining the School in Year 7, each pupil is assessed using the MidYIS test.
 This is designed to measure, as far as possible, ability and aptitude for learning, rather than achievement.
-The test comprises four sections (Vocabulary, Maths, Non-verbal and Skills) and the results can be used to identify pupils' strengths and weaknesses, inform teaching and learning, and to identify gifted pupils and those with special educational needs.
+The test comprises of four sections (Vocabulary, Maths, Non-verbal and Skills) and the results can be used to identify pupils' strengths and weaknesses, inform teaching and learning, and identify gifted pupils and those with special educational needs.

 This information is used to help set pupils a Challenge Grade or personal goal in each subject.
 Throughout the year, pupil performance in each subject is then tracked using attainment grades compared to the Challenge Grade.
 This provides a performance indicator ie Blue (exceeds expectation), Green (on target), Amber (some concerns) and Red (specific concerns), shown in interim and end-of-term reports.

 When a pupil enters the Sixth Form, alongside formal classroom teaching, there is an emphasis on important study skills and independent thought with the invaluable support of a Tutor.
 Each pupil's Tutor is their mentor and guide.
-They will meet with him or her every week, both individually and as part of a small group.
+They will meet with him or her each day, as part of a small group.
 During these meetings their progress is reviewed, ideas are shared and matters of concern, pastoral or academic, can be raised.
 It is our ultimate objective to make sure that every pupil has the opportunity to choose from a wide range of university degree courses and is prepared for successful employment in whatever career he or she chooses.
 The pupil's Tutor is therefore closely involved in the critical matter of university entry, giving assistance with completing personal statements and UCAS forms.

 individually tailored specialist teaching